 Native Americans were not supposed to live within the city limits but Princess Angeline, then in her mid-30’s, lived in a small shack on Western Avenue between Pike and Pine streets.
 Her friend Catherine Maynard, wife of Doc Maynard, thought she deserved a name that would help people recognize her importance as the daughter of the city’s namesake.
 She named her Princess Angeline– a name she thought was “prettier” than her native name.

 As Angeline entered old age, she had offers of help but preferred to continue living on her own in the waterfront shack.
+However, she did not live an easy life.
 She often collected shellfish along the shores of Puget Sound.
 Angeline did laundry for settlers, made baskets and native handicrafts, and posed for pictures to supplement her income.
 In her elder years her visage, dressed in a red bandanna, shawl, and several layers of clothes, became iconic of Native Americans of the time.

-She was often hounded by young boys who followed her and harassed her.
+Young boys often hounded her, following her and harassing her.
 She would throw rocks at them to keep them away.
 Perhaps that’s why there is a collection of stones in front of her gravestone today.

 As reported on the Weird U.S. site, some believe they still see her ghost at the Pike Place Market in Seattle.
 It is close to where her shack once stood.
 According to the author, people have seen an old Native American woman quietly sitting on the ground surrounded by several baskets.
 Others claimed to have seen her near the flower market.
 Still others report seeing an old woman hobbling into a seat on ferry boats crossing Puget Sound only to vanish before the ship docks.
 I will leave it up to you to decide if these apparitions exist but Princess Angeline did make a lasting impression on those who came into contact with her.

-Interesting fact: My relative, who was recently laid to rest at Lake View Cemetery, happened to have lived in the house that was built for the granddaughter of Seattle founder, Arthur Denny.
+Interesting fact: My relative, recently laid to rest at Lake View Cemetery, happened to have lived in the house built for the granddaughter of Seattle founder, Arthur Denny.
 Her father, Rolland Denny, had a house close by.
 Princess Angeline’s father, Chief Sealth, had helped Arthur Denny settle in the Seattle area.